 The symptoms of depression can sometimes go away if the stress that caused them is fixed or removed, but this isn’t always the case.
 If you think you’re experiencing symptoms of depression, it’s worth visiting your GP or a mental health professional to get a check-up.
 The good news is, if you are diagnosed with depression, it’s able to be treated.
 Your doctors can work with you to create a treatment plan which suits your personal circumstances and experience.
 This could include things like:

 Have a look at our fact sheets on treatments for depression, as well as self-care strategies for more info on what you can do to manage depression.
 Keep in mind that everyone responds to treatments differently, and so finding the right treatment will be much easier if you have professional support.
-It can be hard to know where to find the right support you need.
+We know it can be hard to find the right support you need.
 ReachOut NextStep is an anonymous online tool that recommends relevant support options based on what you want help with.
 Try ReachOut NextStep to learn about the support options available for you, or jump on our community forums to learn more about depression and ways to cope.